The Golden Sieve: Variants

 It remains to check $m=1$.
 Here $\lambda_1=1$ (the degenerate step), so the condition $\mu_{n-1}+1=\lambda_1=1$ would require $\mu_{n-1}=0$, which never occurs.
 Hence $m=1$ contributes no gap-$2$ position, and $\mathcal{M}=\{\mu_m^2:m\ge2\}$. \end{proof}

-\begin{remark}[A self-referential gap law] Equation~\eqref{eq:squares-hiccup-surv} is a hiccup-type rule in which the gap decision at index~$n$ is governed by membership of~$n$ in a set built from the survivor sequence itself, namely its square shadow~$\mathcal{M}$.
+\begin{remark} Equation~\eqref{eq:squares-hiccup-surv} is a hiccup-type rule in which the gap decision at index~$n$ is governed by membership of~$n$ in a set built from the survivor sequence itself, namely its square shadow~$\mathcal{M}$.
 This is the quadratic analogue of the linear hiccup (Theorem~\ref{thm:hiccup-ab}), with the nesting provided by the squaring map $m\mapsto\mu_m^2$ rather than a simple linear recurrence. \end{remark}